huangw/dev_flow-gem/README.md

 You use `release_` branch to manage major and minor versioning, e.g. `release_v0.1` will create a tag `version_0.1`, And bugfix, hotfix branches will add-up fix numbers after it: `version_0.1.28`.

+Sometimes you may want to use 'prepare releases' such as `release_v0.1a`, `release_v0.1b`, avoid sandwich hotfix and bugfix branch between prepare releases and releases.

 Local Configuration
 ---------------------